akbarrafiey/sp25-ml6923/syllabus.md

 in, its a sign that you might not have understood the solution as well as you first thought!

-You're also encouraged to use AI (ChatGPT, etc.) in a similar way: you can talk to ChatGPT about a problem, but don't copy its answer verbatim.
+ - You're also encouraged to use AI (ChatGPT, etc.) in a similar way: you can talk to ChatGPT about a problem, but don't copy its answer verbatim.
 Instead, wait about an hour and put the answer in your own words.
 Keep in mind that ChatGPT is infamous for being very confidently wrong, so be critical of its output.
 Also keep in mind that you won't have ChatGPT on the exams, so you'll need to understand the fundamental concepts for yourself in order to do well.

+ - We have a zero tolerance policy for copied code or solutions: any students with duplicate or very similar material will receive a zero on the offending assignment.
+ This means both the student who copied material and the student they copied from will receive a zero.
+My advice is to never share code or solutions with other students.

-If you have any questions or worries about whether your collaboration constitutes a violation of academic integrity, feel free to ask us on Campuswire.
+- If you have any questions or worries about whether your collaboration constitutes a violation of academic integrity, feel free to ask us on Campuswire.

 ## Slip Days

-You have ***five*** **slip days** to use throughout the quarter on any lab or homework (including the super homework).
+You have ***three*** **slip days** to use throughout the quarter on any lab or homework (including the super homework).
 A slip day extends the deadline by 24 hours.
 Slip days cannot be "stacked" or "combined" to extend the deadline further &mdash; the latest any assignment can be submitted is 24 hours after the deadline.
-Slip days are applied automatically at the end of the quarter, but it's your responsibility to keep track of how many you have left.
+Slip days are applied automatically at the end of the semester, but it's your responsibility to keep track of how many you have left.

 Slip days are designed to be a transparent and predictable source of leniency in